romanogarcia/benta-hris/README.md

-## About Bentacos HRIS
+## About  HRIS

-The Bentacos  development in creating software for our valued clients, now we have come up with our best Human Resources Information System yet: the Bentacos HRIS Mangement System.
-We have perfected this through firsthand experiences with our customers’ actual suggestions and collection of good and negative comments and feedback’s.
+The HRIS  development in creating software for our valued clients, now we have come up with our best Human Resources Information System yet: the HRIS Mangement System.
+We have perfected this through firsthand experiences with our customersâ€™ actual suggestions and collection of good and negative comments and feedbackâ€™s.

-Bentacos HRIS Mangement is have five (5) major functionalities. including Attendance Management System, Payroll System, Recruitment System, Human Resources System and Employee Self-Service (Web Based):
+HRIS Mangement is have five (5) major functionalities. including Attendance Management System, Payroll System, Recruitment System, Human Resources System and Employee Self-Service (Web Based):

 Attendance Management System keeping a record of employees Working Hours through biometric (Finger Scan) and Pin entry.